inulute/ai-gate/README.md

 </div>

+> [!NOTE]
-<p style="font-style: italic; font-size: 0.9em; opacity: 0.7;"><strong>Note:</strong> We are currently working hard to bring you the macOS and Linux versions of AI Gate.
+> We are currently working hard to bring you the macOS and Linux versions of AI Gate.
 These releases will be available soon, so stay tuned for updates!
 In the meantime, you can download the latest version for Windows from the link above.
-Thank you for your patience and support!</p>
+Thank you for your patience and support!

 ## Screenshots